reneebetina/FlaskXYZ/README.md

  - THIS APP IS FOR DEMO ONLY.

  - This is a sample Flask App and it determine your alcohol behavior type

+ - Logic to determine drinker type and suggested drinks are explained in the table at the end of this document

 What is this project for?